-This lovingly-restored cottage is a 400-year old thatched farmhouse with a Victorian extension with Welsh slate roof, set within the grounds of a friendly riding stables, situated amidst picturesque countryside in Freshwater on the Isle of Wight.
-Sympathetically modernised to provide contemporary holiday cottage accommodation, yet retaining its character features, this Freshwater cottage is perfect for families and friends looking to experience countryside living, with the added benefit of the beach being just a short walk away.
+This lovingly-restored semi-detached cottage is a 400-year old thatched farmhouse with a Victorian extension with Welsh slate roof, set within the grounds of a friendly riding stables, situated amidst picturesque countryside in Freshwater on the Isle of Wight.
+Sympathetically modernised to provide contemporary holiday cottage accommodation, yet retaining its character features, this cottage is next tot he owner's home and is perfect for families and friends looking to experience countryside living, with the added benefit of the beach being just a short walk away.
 This Isle of Wight cottage has a modern farmhouse kitchen, a light and airy sitting room, and boasts stunning panoramic views of the surrounding countryside.
-Outside this Freshwater cottage there is a large lawned garden perfect for children to play, while you enjoy a refreshing drink and soak up the views as the sun sets over The Needles.
+Outside there is a large lawned garden perfect for children to play, while you enjoy a refreshing drink and soak up the views as the sun sets over The Needles.
 With a riding stables on the doorstep of your Isle of Wight cottage, there's no better place to learn to ride, or enjoy an exciting hack through some of the island's stunning countryside.
 With Freshwater Bay open to the channel, there is an ever-changing backdrop all year round, while Yarmouth offers an array of cafes, pubs, boutique shops and art galleries.
 Whether you're on foot, bicycle, or horseback, this Freshwater cottage is perfectly situated for exploring West Wight.

 - Last minute

 Yarmouth 3 miles; Cowes 16 miles; Fishbourne 16 miles; Ryde 18 miles.